 Open Secrets, a nonprofit research organization, also provides a useful visual analysis of the political contributions of people and political action committees associated with commercial banks and how much of these contributions go to different political parties.
-For example, its data shows that Amalgamated Bank is affiliated with some of the top contributors to Democrats and liberals, while Woodforest National Bank is affiliated with some of the top contributors to Republicans and conservatives.

 There are several financial institutions with religious affiliations across the U.S., including the AdelFi credit union, a Christian-based Institution in Brea, California.
 Credit unions typically have a membership requirement, and at AdelFi it is pretty straight-forward: Anyone who agrees with its statement of faith can join.

 At its core, AdelFi was designed to serve the financial needs of Americans engaged in missionary work around the world, letting them focus on the “full-time work of ministry,” says president and CEO Abel Pomar.

 The credit union gives 10 percent of its profits to missionaries and other Christian-based efforts.

 There are various institutions oriented around other faiths, too.
 For instance, University Bank in Ann Arbor, Michigan, operates University Islamic Financial, a lender that offers sharia-adherent products, including mortgages that are built around the Islamic prohibition against charging interest.

 Meanwhile, Kosher Financial Institute provides a directory of banks and lending institutions that comply with Jewish law.